git/git.github.io/rev_news/drafts/edition-101.md

-  Victoria Dye and then Jeff Hostetler replied to the first patch in Calvin's series saying that they didn't agree with the fact that the trace2 code wouldn't be in `git-std-lib.a`.
-They think that it should be possible to use the trace2 tracing functions everywhere in the Git code even in low-level functions.
-Calvin replied that he would look into redrawing the boundaries of the library, or stubbing out tracing in it to accommodate that need.
+  Victoria Dye and then Jeff Hostetler replied to the first patch in Calvin's series saying that they didn't agree with the fact that the Trace2 code wouldn't be in `git-std-lib.a`.
+They pointed out that it should be possible to use the Trace2 tracing functions everywhere in the Git code, even in low-level functions.
+Calvin replied that he would look into possible solutions like redrawing the boundaries of the library or stubbing out tracing in it to accommodate that need.

   Phillip Wood commented on a few patches saying he liked the idea, but suggested that the library should also contain the code related to [gettext](https://www.gnu.org/software/gettext/) and to some basic data structures ("hashmap.c" and "string-list.c").
-He also suggested some improvements and a way to deal with the trace2 issue.
+He also suggested some improvements and a way to deal with the Trace2 issue.

   Junio Hamano, the Git maintainer, was happy that one patch removed the dependency many files had on "config.c".
 He wondered though if